Locational Knowledge

 Naming and locating the seven continents and five oceans is a statutory KS1 requirement that builds the global spatial framework underpinning all subsequent geography.
 At this age, the emphasis is on building a mental map of the world at the broadest scale — recognising that the Earth is made up of large landmasses surrounded by named oceans — which gives children the vocabulary and spatial scaffolding to make sense of places they encounter in stories, news, and travel.

 Enquiry: What are the continents and oceans of the world?
-Place: Global
+Place: Australasia

-Evolution and Adaptation Traditional Tales: The Three Billy Goats Gruff Friendship Song
+Friendship Song Traditional Tales: The Three Billy Goats Gruff Evolution and Adaptation

 Prerequisites